 Germany-wide Online Study on Panic and Claustrophobia: smartphone-assisted exposure therapy compared with smartphone-assisted relaxation training for panic disorder & agoraphobia

-For our study we are looking for participants between 18 and 60 years of age with agoraphobia and/or panic disorder who are not currently undergoing psychotherapeutic treatment.
-However, if you are undergoing psychiatric treatment, you can still participate in the study.
+The study will examine participants between the ages of 18 and 60 with agoraphobia and/or panic disorder who are not currently receiving psychotherapeutic treatment.

 Participate in the study

 Participation in the study is no longer possible as the planned number of participants has already been reached.

 Do you know sudden severe anxiety combined with physical discomfort such as palpitations or dizziness?
 Do you experience these on a regular basis?
 Do you avoid certain situations because of them?
 Then you might have panic disorder or agoraphobia.
 In panic disorder, these symptoms occur out of the blue, regardless of the location.
 In agoraphobia, the anxiety attacks occur in typical situations such as crowds, public transport, lifts or busy shops.
 The fear of these anxiety attacks can lead to avoiding such situations completely.
 Panic disorder and agoraphobia often occur together.
 In order to control these fears and reduce avoidance behaviour, therapy is useful.
 However, it is often difficult for sufferers to find a place in therapy at short notice, even though the symptoms can severely restrict everyday life.

 One possible solution to this problem can be apps that can be used from the comfort of one's own home.
 The working group "Virtual Reality Therapy and Medical Technology" is investigating the effectiveness of two different apps that can be easily used on a smartphone from home.